btecu/ember-select/README.md

 # ember-select
-Ready to use and extensible select component
+Minimalistic but ready to use and extensible select component.

 <details>
   <summary>Why not use an existing solution?</summary>